EbaadImran/ddqn-poker-bot/README.md

 # poker-bot

-Final project for CS 364M.
+Final project for CS 364M for Ebaad Imran, Aman Tewari, and Namila Rahmani.
 The environment for our Texas Hold 'Em DQN was cloned from [neuron poker](https://github.com/dickreuter/neuron_poker).

 ## Envrionment Setup
 - Install Python 3.11, I would also recommend to install PyCharm.